kubewarden/kubewarden-controller/docs/rfcs/rfc/0010-rancher-integration-policies.md

 and obtain its `name`, `version`, `signed` status, and `data/kubewarden-*` information.

-Artifacts owned by the Kubewarden team are also present in Artifact Hub, hence to avoid listing them twice, they should be skipped if `provider` of the package is `kubewarden`, and/or the URL starts with `https://github.com/kubewarden/`.
+Artifacts owned by the Kubewarden team are also present in Artifact Hub.
+Still, they have different provenance, therefore, different support assurances.
+Hence, they should be able to coexist.

 # Drawbacks
 [drawbacks]: #drawbacks